Kanika0802/InternConnect/README.md

 ## 📧 Email Setup (Gmail)

-1. Enable 2-Factor Authentication on your Gmail
+1. Enable 2-Factor Authentication on your Gmail.
 2. Generate an App Password: Google Account → Security → App Passwords
 3. Use that App Password as `SMTP_PASS` in your `.env`